Magistrate: Executive magistrates

-All the Executive Magistrates of the district, except the ADM, are under the control of the DM.
+All of the executive magistrates of the district, except the ADM, are under the control of the DM.

-These magistrates are normally conferred on the officers of the Revenue Department, although an officer can be appointed exclusively as an Executive Magistrate.
-Normally, the Collector of the district is appointed as the DM.
-Similarly, the Sub-Collectors are appointed as the SDMs.
-Tehsildars and Deputy/Additional Tehsildars are appointed as Executive Magistrates.
+These magistrates are normally conferred on the officers of the Revenue Department, although an officer can be appointed exclusively as an executive magistrate.
+Normally, the collector of the district is appointed as the DM.
+Similarly, the sub-collectors/sub divisional officers are appointed as the SDMs.
+Tehsildars and deputy/additional tehsildars are appointed as executive magistrates.

+In some metropolitan areas, the government has conferred specific or full powers of an Executive Magistrate upon Police Commissioners and their deputies within the police commissionerate system.

+The BNSS, 2023 (Section 15) allows state governments to appoint "Special Executive Magistrates."
+These can be either existing Executive Magistrates or senior police officers (Superintendent of Police or higher).
+They are appointed for specific areas or duties and are granted certain powers of Executive Magistrates, as determined by the state government.
+Their appointment is for a term decided by the state.

-Under the old CrPC, there was no distinction between the Executive and Judicial Magistrates; some states still follow the old CrPC.
+Under the old CrPC, there was no distinction between the executive and judicial magistrates and some states still follow the old CrPC.